romana/romana.github.io/_posts/Home/2016-2-1-homepage.md

 Romana enables multi-tenant networking and secures applications on standard layer 3 networks so they can be deployed easily on public and private clouds, and even across the internet.

+Integration with cloud orchestration systems lets developers use their existing tools and workflow to build secure multi-tier applications with the deployment flexibility they need.

 Romana lets private cloud operators build multi-tenant Cloud Native Networks that are easier to operate and deliver higher performance than networks built using overlay virtual networks.
 Its innovative layer 3 approach enables seamless hybrid cloud deployment and lets container orchestration systems transparently scale capacity across private and public clouds worldwide.